-- 10. A separate code of practice in relation to investigations in Scotland under Chapter 3 of Part 8 is made by Scottish Ministers. - 11.
+- powers in Northern Ireland by the Director of Public Prosecutions for Northern Ireland and officers of the Serious Fraud Office are covered by the 377A code. - 11.
+A separate code of practice in relation to investigations in Scotland under Chapter 3 of Part 8 is made by Scottish Ministers. - 12.
 There are special powers for the NCA in Part 6 relating to investigations where tax is suspected of arising or accruing as a result of a person's or a company's criminal conduct, however this code does not apply to the exercise of these powers.